Skip to content

 aptX 44.1 kHz Stereo ~10.4 MB (decoded)

-Inject an audio file so it plays through the target's speakers:
+Inject an audio file so it plays through the target's A2DP sink.
+Use the inject action of extract stream and point --file at any decodable WAV/MP3/OGG:

-$ sudo blue-tap extract AA:BB:CC:DD:EE:FF audio --action inject --file alert.wav
+$ sudo blue-tap extract AA:BB:CC:DD:EE:FF stream --action inject --file alert.wav

 [*] Connecting to A2DP sink on AA:BB:CC:DD:EE:FF...